tops4u/Ram-Tester/Docs/README.md

 If the tester reports an error, refer to the list below to diagnose the issue.

 ### Hardware Errors
-* **Defect or no RAM** The Ram does work to provide simple functions so it can't be detected or identified.
+* **Defect or no RAM:** The RAM does work to provide simple functions so it can't be detected or identified.
 * **GND Short:** A pin that should not have a short-circuit to ground is shorted.
     * *Note:* Pin numbers displayed correspond to the **ZIF Socket**.
 * **Addressline Error:** The tester is unable to address the memory cells.